A Guide To The UN SDG'S – Goal Four Quality Education by an Ethical Corporate Gifting Supplier

 In 2018, around 258 million children and youth were still out of school and disparities between location and wealth remain evident.
-Data from 2016 - 2019 showed that globally, more than a fifth of primary schools didn’t have clean drinking water or single-sex toilets and more than a third lacked hand-washing facilities and one in four didn’t have electricity.
+Data from 2016 - 2019 showed that globally, more than a fifth of primary schools did not have clean drinking water or single-sex toilets and more than a third lacked hand-washing facilities and one in four did not have electricity.
 By 2030, this goal hopes to provide all girls and boys free primary and secondary schooling, eliminate gender and wealth disparities and hopes to achieve universal access to quality higher-education.

 Find out more about Goal 4 here

 Progress with the UN Sustainable Development Goal Number Four So Far